MvMukesh/Business-Books-Reading-List/README.md

 * Start With Why by Simon Sinek
 * The Dichotomy Of Leadership by Jocko Willink & Leif Babin
 * Leaders Eat Last by Simon Sinek
-* Measure What Matters by John Doerr
+* Measure What Matters by John Doerr (How Google, Bono, and the Gates Foundation Rock the World with OKRs) 1)Set goal (Objective)
+  2)Set tasks to achieve this goal (key results) 3)Make the tasks measurable
+  This is the OKR
 * The Infinite Game by Simon Sinek
 ----

 ## `MANAGEMENT BOOKS`
+* First, Break All The Rules by Marcus Buckingham (What the World's Greatest Managers Do Differently)
-* The Making Of A Manager by Julie Zhuo
+* The Making Of A Manager by Julie Zhuo (What to Do When Everyone Looks to You)
+* Who by Geoff Smart & Randy Street (The A Method for Hiring executive-level candidate)
-* The Coaching Habit by Michael Bungay Stanier
+* The Coaching Habit by Michael Bungay Stanier (Say Less, Ask More & Change the Way You Lead Forever)
-* First, Break All The Rules by Marcus Buckingham
-* Multipliers by Liz Wiseman
+* Multipliers by Liz Wiseman (How the Best Leaders Make Everyone Smarter)
-* Who by Geoff Smart & Randy Street

 ----